 - You were not impaired either by drugs or alcohol

 - The test was administered incorrectly and the equipment wasn’t calibrated

-It tests the skills of a Pittsburgh Drug Lawyer to defend a person charged with driving under the influence of drugs and hence you would have to work with an experienced attorney.
+It tests the skills of a Drugged Driving Attorney in Pittsburgh to defend a person charged with driving under the influence of drugs and hence you would have to work with an experienced attorney.
 He/she would guide you throughout the different stages of your trial and provide you with the best legal counsel.

 To get in touch and schedule a free initial consultation with an experienced DUI lawyer from Logue law, contact us online or call 1-844-PITT-DUI or 412-389-0805.